MoffKalast/vizanti/ReadMe.md

 ## Optional - Experimental RWS Backend

-With rosbridge being a Tornado python based package and rclpy being overly CPU heavy, this cpp drop-in replacement server should result in a ~5x lower overhead.
-Works with CycloneDDS normally, but for FastDDS it requires the `rmw_fastrtps_dynamic_cpp` version which includes interface introspection.
+With rosbridge being a Tornado python based package and rclpy being overly CPU heavy, this cpp drop-in replacement server should result in a ~5x lower overhead and faster response times.
+It works with CycloneDDS out of the box, but for FastDDS it requires the `rmw_fastrtps_dynamic_cpp` version which includes interface introspection.

 ```bash
 cd ~/colcon_ws/src